Essential Statistics for Data Analysis using Excel

 When you subscribe, you get:

-Learn Subscription Plan gives you access to this course and over 903 other popular courses
+Learn Subscription plan gives you access to this course and over 903 other popular courses

 About this course

 If you’re considering a career as a data analyst, you need to know about histograms, Pareto charts, Boxplots, Bayes’ theorem, and much more.
 In this applied statistics course, the second in our Microsoft Excel Data Analyst XSeries, use the powerful tools built into Excel, and explore the core principles of statistics and basic probability—from both the conceptual and applied perspectives.
 Learn about descriptive statistics, basic probability, random variables, sampling and confidence intervals, and hypothesis testing.
 And see how to apply these concepts and principles using the environment, functions, and visualizations of Excel.